Caring for a Leopard Gecko

 Leopard Geckos need a daytime temperature of about 85-95 degrees, which can be provided using a basking bulb and under-tank heater.
 At night, the temperature should remain stable at about 70-75 degrees.
 A UVA/UVB bulb of 5% is highly recommended for baby Geckos to ensure proper growth.
 To avoid overheating, keep the tank out of direct sunlight.

-A good diet for a Leopard Gecko is protein based, meaning lots of crickets, cockroaches, mealworms, waxworms, and superworms for full grown Geckos.
+Leopard geckos are insectivores.
+A good diet for a Leopard Gecko is protein based, meaning lots of crickets, cockroaches, mealworms, waxworms, small hornworms and superworms for full grown Geckos.
 Some adult Geckos even enjoy the occasional pinky mouse.
 It's essential to dust your baby Gecko's feeder insects with calcium powder at least three times per week.
 If UVB is not provided, calcium powder with vitamin D3 twice per week to aid in bone growth, and once per week as adults to maintain it.
-Make sure to use calcium powder without D3.
 Fresh water must be available at all times in a heavy shallow dish.

 Wash out the water and food dishes daily.
 Both the tank and washable floor coverings should be washed weekly with terrarium cleaner and hot water, then thoroughly dried.

 Leopard Geckos become sexually mature at about 10 months of age, males being larger and heavier with thicker necks and a line of pores on their belly between their hind legs.
 Females and males breed fairly easily in captivity, so it's best to separate your Geckos if you do not want to deal with fertile eggs.
 Females can also become calcium deficient from laying too frequently.
 A healthy Gecko will have a fat tail and be very alert and active, with a hearty appetite.